-There are too many success cases of brands entering the market later, but still achieving tremendous success.
+There are too many successful cases of brands entering the market later, but still achieving tremendous success.

 Some notable examples that come to mind are Google, Nike & even Apple.

-The challenge here is to, although diving into a new category, to become a Facebook to someone’s Myspace, rather than a red fidget spinner to a blue one.
+The challenge here is to, although diving into a new category, become a Facebook to someone’s Myspace, rather than a red fidget spinner to a blue one.

 Choose a thriving category, find the big demand that is not yet fulfilled, and show your customer that you are outstanding, rather than a duplicate.

-By being a market follower, you learn from other’s mistakes, enter a mature market (points of parity are accepted and established within the market).
+By being a market follower, you learn from others’ mistakes and enter a mature market (points of parity are accepted and established within the market).

-The incumbent becomes complacent and seeing where innovation is needed.
+The incumbent becomes complacent and sees where innovation is needed.

 You can go in the right direction and be more flexible.